trek-view/nadir-patcher/README.md

 2. You have one of more equirectangular panoramic photo files that you want to add the nadir to
 3. You define the size of the nadir as a % of the photo height
 4. The script flips the nadir image 180 degrees and converts the nadir image into an equirectangular image
-5. The script resizes the nadir image to match the width of the panoramic photo(s) and overlays the nadir on the bottom of the panroamic photo
+5. The script resizes the nadir image to match the width of the panoramic photo(s) and overlays the nadir on the bottom of the panoramic photo
 6. The script outputs the new panoramic photo with the new nadir in the output directory defined

 ## Requirements